meieda/architecture-center/docs/microservices/logging-monitoring.md

 ## Distributed tracing

 As mentioned, one challenge in microservices is understanding the flow of events across services.
 A single operation or transaction may involve calls to multiple services.
-In order reconstruct the entire sequence of steps, each service should propagate a *correlation ID* that acts as a unique identifier for that operation.
+To reconstruct the entire sequence of steps, each service should propagate a *correlation ID* that acts as a unique identifier for that operation.
 The correlation ID enables [distributed tracing](http://microservices.io/patterns/observability/distributed-tracing.html) across services.

-The first service that receives a client request should generates the correlation ID.
+The first service that receives a client request should generate the correlation ID.
 If the service makes an HTTP call to another service, it puts the correlation ID in a request header.
 Similarly, if the service sends an asynchronous message, it puts the correlation ID into the message.
 Downstream services continue to propagate the correlation ID, so that it flows through the entire system.
 In addition, all code that writes application metrics or log events should include the correlation ID.

 If errors or exceptions occur, the correlation ID lets you find the upstream or downstream calls that were part of the same operation.
 Correlation IDs also makes it possible to calculate metrics like end-to-end latency for a complete transaction, number of successful transactions per second, and percentage of failed transactions.